 - Designate an "Administrator" for your organization.
 Choose your Administrator carefully.
 This person can purchase on behalf of your organization, and has authority to add "Users" from your organization who also may purchase goods and bill them to your organization. - Call us and give us the contact information for the "Administrator" for your Affiliate account.
 We need the Administrator's name, business email address and phone number.
-We add this individual to our system and confirm with you and the Administrator (if different) by email when this is done. - Important: If your Administrator is a Lifesaving Society Individual Member, he or she first registers as an individual (as above) at www.lifesavingsociety.com making sure to associate this registration with his or her Lifesaving Society Member ID and Access Code. - If your Administrator has already registered as an individual, he or she simply selects "Administrator" to log in on behalf of the organization.
+We add this individual to our system and confirm with you and the Administrator (if different) by email when this is done. - Important: If your Administrator is a Lifesaving Society Individual Member, they first register as an individual (as above) at lifesavingsociety.com making sure to associate this registration with their Lifesaving Society Member ID and Access Code. - If your Administrator has already registered as an individual, they simply select "Administrator" rather than "Individual" in order to add "Users."